UMUT VEDAT

 BIO

-Umut Vedat is a visual storyteller whose work lives at the intersection of documentary, art, and social inquiry.
-With a foundation built across continents—cemented by a Master’s in cinematography from the SZFE Budapest, IADT Dublin, and BFM Tallinn consortium—the practice is dedicated to exploring the profound complexities of human experience, from cultural memory and discrimination to our relationship with the environment.
+Umut Vedat is a visual storyteller working at the intersection of documentary, artistic research, and social inquiry.
+With a foundation built across continents—cemented by a Master’s in cinematography from the SZFE Budapest, IADT Dublin, and BFM Tallinn consortium—the practice explores the complexities of human experience, from cultural memory and discrimination to embodied power and environmental entanglement.

-Umut's work is driven by a belief in art's capacity for empathy and change.
-This has led to sustained collaborations with NGOs including Greenpeace, the European Climate Foundation, La Via Campesina, and the Armenian Heritage Foundation, and for projects to be amplified by platforms such as The Guardian, Le Monde, and the Angkor Photo Festival.
+Umut’s work is driven by a belief in art’s capacity to cultivate empathy and critical reflection.
+This has led to long-term collaborations with NGOs including Greenpeace, the European Climate Foundation, La Via Campesina, and the Armenian Heritage Foundation, with projects amplified by platforms such as The Guardian, Le Monde, and the Angkor Photo Festival.
+Early work emerged from an activist documentary core, including Dark Atlas (2016) and a TEDx talk on cultural empathy.
+Over time, the practice expanded toward more abstract investigations of movement, perception, and form through dance films and large-scale light installations, most notably Syntax Error (2020), presented at the Öövalgel Light Festival in Estonia.
+This research into the body and control informed the narrative short film Lukus (2021).

-Through a lens focused on both the political and the poetic, the work seeks to frame the quiet and loud truths that connect us all.
+Through a lens that holds the political and the poetic in tension, the work seeks to surface both quiet and urgent truths that connect individual bodies to larger social and technological structures.